Eating Cheaply while Traveling Through Europe

 French Buckwheat Galettes – seafood/cream/leeks/cheese and chicken/camembert/cream

 The UK Supermarket Meal Deal – British people eat a lot of sandwiches.
-Almost every supermarket change has some version of the meal deal where you get a sandwich/baguette/wrap, a snack and a drink for between 4 to 6 pounds.
+Almost every supermarket chain has some version of the meal deal where you get a sandwich/baguette/wrap, a snack and a drink for between 4 to 6 pounds.
 It’s very good value.
 There is an astounding variety of sandwiches, most of which cannot be found on the supermarket shelves in any other country.
 Some examples include coronation chicken, egg and cress, cheese and pickle and ploughmans.
 For a snack you can even get a Scotch Egg which is a hard boiled egg, coated in sausage meat and a crispy bread crumb.
 A Scotch Egg is very British!

 UK Meal Deal – coconut water, scotch egg and a coronation chicken sandwich.
 A scotch egg is a UK delicacy of a hard boiled egg wrapped with sausage meat and breadcrumbs.
 Coronation chicken is a classic UK sandwich filling where chicken is mixed with curry flavour mayonaise, raisin and apricots.
 (It’s tasty enough but a little weird!)